 Alamo Lake State Park is one of the best places to fish for bass in Arizona, and it comes with a crystal clear lake surrounded by mountainous terrain.
 Launch your boat from the park and spend the day enjoying the water - whether or not you plan to fish.
 This quiet park is nestled in the Bill Williams River Valley, away from the hustle and bustle of everyday life.
 The dark skies are the perfect canopy to your lakeside adventure, and with campsites and cool camping cabins, you'll want to unplug and stay for awhile.

-Patagonia Lake State Park is the gem of southern Arizona, and people love to swim, boat, canoe, kayak and play at this beautiful destination.
+Patagonia Lake State Park is the gem of southern Arizona, and people love to swim, boat, canoe, kayak and play at this beautiful water destination.
 The campground overlooks the lake where anglers catch crappie, bass, bluegill, catfish, and trout.
 The park is popular for water skiing, fishing, camping, boating, and hiking.
-With camping cabins that overlook the water, boat-in campsites, a white sand beach, and scenic desert views, the whole family will want to stay longer.
+With camping cabins that overlook the water and feature the amazing sunsets, boat-in campsites, a white sand beach, and scenic desert views, the family will want to stay the whole summer.

-Near Safford, these two parks offer summertime fun with plenty of choices.
+Near Safford, these two lake parks offer summertime fun with plenty of choices.
 Cool off by boating or swimming, then bait your hook and catch your dinner.
 Roper Lake is home to outsized largemouth bass, eager schools of crappie, tons of bluegill, sunfish, and channel catfish.
+If fishing isn't your speed, take a swim or kayak through the water, enjoying the view and the water fun.
 Though at 32 acres this lake is smaller than others in the state park system, much of the lake provides great habitat and ample opportunity to catch some nice fish during your visit.
 At Dankworth Pond, you can enjoy the fishing dock, and you can kayak or boat.

 Lyman Lake is one of the few bodies of water in northeastern Arizona with no size restrictions on boats.
 The west end of the lake is buoyed off and restricted as a no wake area (5 mph).
 This allows the angler a chance at a variety of fish without the proximity of speedboats and water-skiers.
 The fishery consists of walleye, channel catfish and largemouth bass.
 The large remainder of the lake is open for all other types of water sports.
 Lyman Lake really comes into its own during the spring, summer, and fall.
 Summer days, with temperature highs in the 80s to low 90s, are perfect for fishing, swimming, leisure boating, water-skiing, hiking or just relaxing.

 Show Low Creek flows into Fool Hollow Lake, providing a natural feeding ground for a variety of wildlife and a very diverse fishery.
-The lake is at 6,300 feet in elevation, and comfortably nestled within Arizona’s White Mountains.
+The cool northern lake is at 6,300 feet in elevation, and comfortably nestled within Arizona’s White Mountains.
 Large and smallmouth bass, walleye, pike, and trout are all swim the depths of this Arizona high-country gem.
 Visitors can also rent canoes, kayaks, and paddleboards from J&T's Wild-Life Outdoors, our concessionaire located near the east boat launch ramp.
-Get a whole new view of Fool Hollow Lake by renting a canoe or kayak!
+Get a whole new view of Fool Hollow Lake by renting a canoe or kayak and spending your summer days out on the water!